changsongyang/windows-activation/README.md

 # Instant Windows and Office Activation: 40-Second Solution

-> **A reliable, open-source activation tool for Windows and Office, featuring HWID, Ohook, TSforge, KMS38, and Online KMS—activate in under 40 seconds!**
+> A reliable, open-source activation tools for Windows and Office, featuring KMS, Ohook, TSforge, KMS38, and HWID—activate in under 40 seconds!

 </br>